- Creator

 - Access to materials

-The Ross Thalheimer Papers consist of papers relating to Thalheimer's activities as a civil rights supporter from the 1940's to the 1970's.
-Files relate primarily to the funding and presentation of the Thalheimer Award to the National Urban League, including the prize winning essays written by students, and for the Thalheimer Awards he funded for the NAACP including information about the recipients and associated programs, 1942-1976.
-Collection also contains letters from Kenneth B. Clark and Lester B. Granger, typescripts of interviews given by Thalheimer, copies of an advertisement placed in The New York Times in 1964 by the Psychologists' Committee on Interracial Relations concerning violence and race relations, and telegrams to Thalheimer from Martin Luther King, Jr. inviting him to join King on what would become known as the Selma to Montgomery March on March 9 and 21, 1965.
-There are also an address Thalheimer delivered in 1940 called "The Need for Equal Educational Opportunity in a Democracy;" an article he wrote entitled "What Can the Church Do About Juvenile Delinquency," 1954; biographical information about Thalheimer prepared by his widow; and expressions of sympathy upon his death.
+The Ross Thalheimer papers consist of materials related to Thalheimer's activities as a civil rights supporter from the 1940s to the 1970s.
+Files relate primarily to the funding and presentation of the Thalheimer Award to the National Urban League, including the prize winning essays written by students, and the Thalheimer Awards he funded for the NAACP, including information about the recipients and associated programs, 1942-1976.
+The collection also contains letters from Kenneth B. Clark and Lester B. Granger; typescripts of interviews given by Thalheimer; copies of an advertisement placed in The New York Times in 1964 by the Psychologists' Committee on Interracial Relations concerning violence and race relations; and telegrams to Thalheimer from Martin Luther King, Jr., inviting him to join King on what would become known as the Selma to Montgomery March on March 9 and 21, 1965.
+Also included are an address that Thalheimer delivered in 1940 called "The Need for Equal Educational Opportunity in a Democracy"; an article that he wrote entitled "What Can the Church Do About Juvenile Delinquency", 1954; biographical information about Thalheimer prepared by his widow; and expressions of sympathy upon his death.

 Biographical/historical information

-Ross Thalheimer, psychologist, university professor and author was born in Baltimore, Maryland in 1905.
+Ross Thalheimer, psychologist, university professor, and author, was born in Baltimore, Maryland, in 1905.
 Thalheimer received his Ph.D. from Johns Hopkins University.
-He was a faculty member at Johns Hopkins from 1927-1928, at the University of Washington (Seattle) from 1928-1929, and intermittently at the University of Baltimore and Johns Hopkins from 1929-1938.
+He was a faculty member at Johns Hopkins from 1927-1928, the University of Washington (Seattle) from 1928-1929, and intermittently the University of Baltimore and Johns Hopkins from 1929-1938.
 Before entering the Army in 1941, Thalheimer was National Legislative Representative of the American Federation of Teachers for two years.
-In 1946 he entered private practice as a psychotherapist and in 1953 founded the Community Guidance Service, a service agency staffed by psychiatrists, psychologists and social workers, providing low-cost personal guidance services at private offices throughout the New York City area.
-He was also the founder and executive director of the American institute for Psychotherapy and Psychoanalysis.
+In 1946, he entered private practice as a psychotherapist and in 1953, founded the Community Guidance Service, a service agency staffed by psychiatrists, psychologists, and social workers, providing low-cost personal guidance services at private offices throughout the New York City area.
+He was also the founder and executive director of the American Institute for Psychotherapy and Psychoanalysis.

 Administrative information